IsaacBreen/einexpr/README.md

 Don't worry, though; your favourite tensor library developers are almost certainly hard at work implementing it right now!
 Check back soon! 😁

-If you're super keen to experience `einexpr`, you can try it out right now by installing NumPy `1.24.dev0` using:
+If you're super keen to experience `einexpr`, you can try it out today by installing NumPy `1.24.dev0` using:

 ```bash
 pip install --upgrade git+https://github.com/numpy/numpy